Substance Abuse or Chemical Dependence

 There are many things you can do to prevent substance abuse or dependence in your home and community, including:

 1. Follow alcohol and drug control laws and policies.
-This includes maintaining the age 21 minimum legal drinking age and prohibiting the sale of alcohol to intoxicated persons.
+This includes maintaining the age 21 minimum legal drinking age.
+And prohibiting the sale of alcohol to intoxicated people.

-4. Properly dispose of any medications.
+5. Correctly dispose of any medicines.
 Do not share prescription drugs with others.

 Key points about substance abuse or dependence